Furyton/awesome-language-model-analysis/CONTRIBUTING.md

 We welcome contributions to this list!

-The papers are maintained in the `source` branch under the `papers` directory.
+The papers are maintained under the `papers` directory.
 The `README.md` file is generated from the papers in the `papers` directory using the python script `generate_markdown.py`.

 The structure of the `papers` directory is as follows: